gmadrid/oagain/NOTES.md

 but it might be worth reading anyway.

 This is an [article](https://www.testim.io/blog/how-to-test-oauth-authentication/) on how to secure your implementation.

+# Implementation ideas

+- There are "standard" OAuth params which get treated differently.
+  - Most notable seems to be that they are the only params that get put into the `Authorization` header.
+- _All_ params are used for signing (along with the HTTP method and the "normalized" URL.)

+So, I think that to make an OAuth request, we need:
+1) HTTP method,
+2) URL (protocol/host/path)
+3) list of additional params
+4) the token to use

+We should export four request methods, retrieve_request_token, generate_user_auth_url, retrieve_access_token, and make_user_request.
+Each of these is a thin wrapper down to the general function.

+It would be a "nice to have" to take a Reqwest request, unpack the stuff OAuth needs, and then modify that request to be a valid OAuth request.

 # Spec "checklist"